olitreadwell/resume/common-hiring-questions.md

 ### What is your employment authorization status?

+I recently moved to Wellington on a student visa, pursuing a Postgraduate Diploma in IT at WelTec Petone.
+This allows me to work up to 20 hours during the academic session and full-time during breaks.
+I am particularly excited about the prospect of securing a full-time position that could expedite my path to residency.

 I'm a USA citizen, with passport and social security number.

 I do not need sponsorship to remain in the country or to work for a USA employer.